 The length of your bar is another important design choice.
 You want your text field to be long enough to display more or all of the user’s typed-out query.
 This lets users review their queries and fix any typos.
 On the other, the search bar shouldn’t steal space from other header elements.

 A good place to start is finding or estimating the length of the average search query in characters.
 Are users typing in just a couple of words, or are they asking longer questions?
 If it’s the latter, you’ll probably want to lengthen your search box or set it to expand when clicked.

 5. Consider adding placeholder text.

 Placeholder text appears in the search box when the box is not in focus.
 It is meant to prompt action from the user.
-A placeholder can be a helpful cue for users by either listing a sample queries like “Try hats, jeans, bags…”, or by simply stating “Search…”.
+A placeholder can be a helpful cue for users.
+Try listing sample queries like, “Try hats, jeans, bags,” or by simply stating, “Search…”.

-If you want to add a placeholder, the text should appear a lighter shade to distinguish it from a typed query, and should disappear when the user focuses on the box or starts typing.
+If you want to add a placeholder, the text should appear in a lighter shade to distinguish it from a typed query.
+The placeholder should also disappear when the user focuses on the box or starts typing.